o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/in-game-survey.md

 ---
-description: ' Use the &ALYlong; In-Game Survey Cloud Gem Portal to create surveys for your game and test them in InGameSurveySample. '
+description: ' Use the Amazon Lumberyard In-Game Survey Cloud Gem Portal to create surveys for your game and test them in InGameSurveySample. '
 title: In-Game Survey Cloud Gem Portal
 ---